If you’re looking for a savory breakfast bowl recipe that fills you up and keeps you going all day, this is it! It’s vegetarian and gluten-free!

 Instructions

-• Cook the eggs to your liking.
-I went with soft boiled eggs, but scrambled, sunny-side up or any way you like them will work.
-(Boiled eggs can be cooked in advance and refrigerated for later use).
+• Cook the eggs.
+I went with soft-boiled eggs, but scrambled, sunny-side up or any way you like them will work.
+(Boiled eggs can be cooked in advance and refrigerated for later use.)

-• Heat 2 tablespoons olive oil in a large skillet.
+• Saute the mushrooms.
+Heat 2 tablespoons olive oil in a large skillet.
 Add the mushrooms.
-Season with salt and cook on both sides until browned (about 7 minutes)
+Season with salt and cook, stirring occasionally, until browned, about 7 minutes.

-• Add the cherry tomatoes, spinach, garlic.
+• Add the remaining vegetables.
+Add the cherry tomatoes, spinach, and garlic.
 Season with another pinch of salt.
 Cook briefly, 2 to 3 minutes, till warmed through and the spinach wilts.

 Video